Founder & product insight

 What to do next

-For "What we chose not to promise in Orena", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "What we chose not to promise in Orena" when you want app support for that action.
-The useful signal for "What we chose not to promise in Orena" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.
+For "Practical context: we chose not to promise in Orena", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Practical context: we chose not to promise in Orena" when you want app support for that action.
+The useful signal for "Practical context: we chose not to promise in Orena" is whether the reader can leave medical or skin concerns outside a wellness app decision with less uncertainty.

 Evidence boundary